Undergraduate Course

 We have three sites at our Loughton Campus – Hatfields, Roding House and Unit Four.
 Hatfields is a beautiful Georgian dower house, set in five acres of lawns with orchards, flowerbeds and a small lake, providing an idyllic atmosphere for study, relaxation and performance.

-Just a short walk from Hatfields is Roding House, a £1.3 million facility containing 10 rehearsal rooms, a green room/café, a sound recording studio and a video editing suite, and our costume department.
+Just a short walk from Hatfields is Roding House, a £1.3 million facility containing 10 rehearsal rooms, a green room/café, and our costume department.

 Next to Roding House, Unit Four is a £1.5 million facility which is home to the Stage & Production Management department.
 The Unit contains a large workshop, paint shop, prop shop, prop storage facilities and teaching spaces.